-Following upon the hearing, Ran.
-TSubsequently, tmade by on 29th May 2001Oit is the Petitioner’s respectfulThe Petitioner submits that Respondent No. 2 has no jurisdiction to act and/or to entertain and adjudicate upon the differences and disputes that have arisen between the Petitioner and Respondent No. 1 (inter alia) on the following amongst other grounds, which are taken without prejudice to and without prejudice to the oral submissions which the Petitioner will address to this Hon’ble Court through Counsel:
+Following upon the hearing, Respondent No. 2 made an Order on the evening of 29th May 2001.
+The Petitioner received the operative part of that Order by facsimile message at 20:45 hours IST on that date.
+Subsequently, the Petitioner received a copy of the full Order made by Respondent No. 2 on 29th May 2001 (a copy of which is annexed hereto and marked as Exhibit “O”) on the following day, 30th May 2001.

-one another:
+It is the Petitioner’s case and it is the Petitioner’s respectful submission to this Hon’ble court that Respondent No. 2 has no jurisdiction to act and/or to entertain and/or to adjudicate upon the differences and disputes that have arisen between the Petitioner and Respondent No. 1 (inter alia) on the following, amongst other, grounds, each of which is taken one without prejudice to the other and without prejudice to the oral submissions which the Petitioner will address to this Hon’ble Court through Counsel:

 G R O U N D S

-(A) The Arbitration sAct was enacted by Parliament to bring into force a Model law on International Commercial Arbitrations adopted by the United Nations Commission on International Trade Law as Parliament was of the opinion that the said Model law make a significant contribution to the establishment of a unified legal framework for the fair and efficient settlement of disputes by means of domestic arbitration and by means of international commercial arbitration.
+(A) (1) The Arbitration and Conciliation Act, 1996 was enacted (inter alia) in order to bring into force in India (with certain modifications) the Model Law on International Commercial Arbitrations adopted by the United Nations Commission on International Trade Law.
+Parliament must be presumed to have been of the opinion that the Model Law would make a significant contribution to the establishment of a unified legal framework for the fair and efficient settlement of disputes by means of domestic arbitration and by means of international commercial arbitration.